AsadaSinon1/SuperMario/README.md

 - We have introduced a password mechanism that requires SQL database support.

 ***It's a significant milestone that the game prototype has taken shape and is playable even without enemies.***

+### June 6th

+- We have updated the subclass Turtle of the Enemy class.
+- We have added pause functionality for BackStage class.
+- We have created presentation slides for demonstration purposes.
+- We have successfully completed the classroom presentation.